 We know that our clients all have different needs.
 That is why we offer three levels of care.
 Our clients are placed into either our traditional outpatient program, our IOP or our partial hospitalization program.

-We have two locations in Idaho.
-Our facilities are located in Boise and in Nampa as a way to offer convenient treatment to our clients.
+We have a location in Idaho.
+Our facility is located in Boise, Idaho as a way to offer convenient treatment to our clients.

 Health insurance companies are mandated by law to offer addiction treatment benefits.
 For those who have insurance, this can drive the cost of rehab way down, which is great news!